-- Drink enough fluids to keep your urine pale yellow. - If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+- Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
 Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - Keeping your pain under control is important to your well-being.
-Please tell your doctor or nurse if you are experiencing pain. - If you are dizzy, get up slowly after sitting or lying. - To help with itching, moisturize your skin several times a day. - Avoid sun exposure and apply sunscreen routinely when outdoors.
+Please tell your doctor or nurse if you are experiencing pain. - If you are dizzy, get up slowly after sitting or lying. - To help with itching moisturize your skin several times a day. - Avoid sun exposure and apply sunscreen routinely when outdoors.

-Food and Medicine Interactions
+Food and Drug Interactions

-- There are no known interactions of iron dextran with food. - This medicine may interact with other medicines.
+- There are no known interactions of iron dextran with food. - This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the prescription and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.